'Excessive Shedding' continued...

 Underlying Scalp Conditions

 - The most common fungal infection affecting the hair is ringworm -- the same thing as athlete's foot.
-It requires an antifungal medication.
+It requires an antifungal medication taken by mouth.

 - Seborrheic dermatitis makes your scalp shed, resulting in greasy, yellowish scales in the hair.
 Causes include hormonal changes or excess oil in the skin.
 It can be reversed.
 Treatment is usually a medicated anti- dandruff shampoo, a prescription antifungal cleanser, or steroid cream.